 But we know that those who were promised this greatest of gifts, of being God’s representatives on earth to the nations, those who were the priesthood of the Most High, failed.
-They called a golden calf, their Strength.
-They chose an inanimate object and ascribed all of the wonder and power of He who would become manifest in them, not to God but to a crudely wrought cow, carved out of rocks and mineral.
+They called a golden calf, their Strength (Gods, Elohim, Mighty Ones).
+They chose an inanimate object and ascribed all of the wonder and power of He who would become manifest in them, not to God but to a crudely wrought cow, carved out of rocks and minerals.

 As a result, instead of dwelling with them and communing with His people, God had Moses pitch the test of meeting outside the Camp.

 Of course, this was symbolic that God was now removed from direct contact with them but also that he is not bound by geography, and His kingdom is not either.

 The tent of meeting was really an idea.
 It was placed outside of the camp to inform the Children of Israel that they had lost the right of close communion with God.
-Ideas become reality and Israel overtime lost their treasured place as the priesthood of God, instead being replaced by spiritual Israel.
+Ideas become reality and Israel over time lost their treasured place as the priesthood of God, instead being replaced by spiritual Israel.
 They still occupy a special place, of course – we hold fast to the hope of Israel.

 A State of Mind

 And now the Kingdom is ours, the promise is ours, God’s name has been given to us, He is becoming manifest in us!

 Similarly, God’s kingdom at this time is an idea not a location.
 God’s Kingdom is not here in one sense but it is a state of mind while we await the reality.
 The Kingdom of God is in our hearts in one sense.
 Jesus Christ is the Kingdom of God and he dwells in our hearts.